komoot

 Intermediate

 Intermediate e-bike ride.
 Good fitness required.
-Some portions of the Tour may be unpaved and difficult to ride.
+Some segments of this route may be unpaved and difficult to ride.

 From Bad Hersfeld, this beautiful tour takes you back to Rotenburg and in a wide arc through the Knüllgebirge.
 After you have swung onto the saddle at the Giant Store, it goes to the Fulda.
 On a well-developed cycle path you cycle in the immediate vicinity of the river through green meadows, wide fields